stencila/stencila/docs/steps/0001-cell-editor.md

 This interaction pattern is necessary as a cell has two representations: source and value.
 Entering a cell for editing opens the source version, leaving the cell flips back to the value representation.

-While editing a preview is evluated in a reactive manner, but the entire Sheet is updated only after confirming the change.
+While editing, a preview value is evluated in a reactive manner, but the entire Sheet is updated only after confirming the change.

 # Concepts